JaimeStill/space-wallpapers/readme.md

 This is a project I've undertaken as a hobby to gain a better understanding of astronomy.

+> Thumbnails in this document show the original aspect ratio.

 ## `eso0907a`

 ### The Helix Nebula